Kyle Lowry NBA Playoffs Player Props: Heat vs. Bucks

-Kyle Lowry and the rest of the Miami Heat hit the court versus the Milwaukee Bucks in the NBA Playoffs on Wednesday, at 9:00 PM ET.
+Kyle Lowry and the rest of the Miami Heat take on the Milwaukee Bucks in the NBA Playoffs on Saturday, at 7:30 PM ET.

-With prop bets available for Lowry, let's break down some stats and trends to assist you in making good predictions.
+In this piece we'll examine Lowry's stats and trends, helping you with your prop bets.

 Kyle Lowry Prop Bets vs. the Bucks